Stop being afraid to try!

 - Stretch Percentage – This is the amount that you can stretch your fabric, NOT the percentage of elastic or spandex in your fabric.
 So if you have 4″ of fabric and it can stretch out to 6″, that fabric has 50% stretch.
 Likewise, if it can stretch to 5″ you have 25% stretch.
 When you are shopping for denim to make your own jeans, look for a minimum of 30% horizontal stretch (2-way).
 25% CAN work but the comfort level just isn’t as great as 30% for tight fitting women’s jeans.

 - Recovery – Sometimes your fabric may have the right amount of stretch but it doesn’t “bounce back” very well.
 This is your fabric’s recovery.
 You will want a strong recovery to your fabric to avoid sagging cabooses and legs as they are being worn.

 - Hardware – 1 zipper, 1 tack button, and 4 rivets are required to make your jeans.
-It can be challenging to find all of these hardware pieces in one place, so shop from our hardware kits to save both time and shipping costs.
+It can be challenging to find all of these hardware pieces in one place, so shop from our hardware below to save both time and shipping costs.